StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D2 Growth Groups_Discipleship Landmarks_m.md

 translationKey: D2 Growth Groups
 summary: "Matthew 18:20 Where two or three gather

-<br>John 16:13 The Spirit of truth will guide you
+John 16:13 The Spirit of truth will guide you

-<br>Luke 6:46-49 Wise & Foolish Builders"
+Luke 6:46-49 Wise & Foolish Builders"
 weight: 4
 ---
 # D2 Growth Groups